RT America production company ceases operations amid backlash to Kremlin-funded media

 Yet its shuttering makes sense in this climate, he added.
 “With sanctions taking a big bite out of the Russian economy and state income, the Kremlin is going to cut its most unproductive assets.”

-In his column, published by talk radio industry publication Talkers magazine, Cooke defended the integrity of RT America.
+In his column, Cooke defended the integrity of RT America.

 “I was never once censored, and never handed a script,” he wrote, praising his “100+ enthused, whip-smart colleagues I genuinely enjoyed working alongside in a bustling broadcast center, handsome and lavishly equipped, two blocks from the White House, with an amazing hi-tech coffee machine.”